Sustainable Running Festival

 In 2010, the Salzburg Marathon was the first sporting event in Austria and the first marathon event in the world to receive an official organic certificate.
 Since then, the event has been organically certified every year by an independent control body.
 This means that all food (not specifically marked as conventional) offered at the running festival in the city of Mozart comes from environmentally friendly, organic cultivation - primarily from regional production and seasonal availability, in the case of tropical fruits as organic fair trade goods.
 With the focus on organic nutrition, the running festivals in the city of Mozart focus on the highest quality and represent a great strength of the region.
 Nowhere else in the European Union is such a high proportion of agricultural land farmed organically.

-Anyone who is fit, eats healthily and makes sure they get enough exercise takes on a lot of responsibility for themselves.
-This role model function often spreads to those around them.
-“Running automatically involves a complex discussion of nutrition.
-For a pleasurable movement we need a high-quality fuel.
-Exactly this - even in organic quality - the participants at the running festival in the city of Mozart have been getting for years," explains organizer Johannes Langer.
-With the organic focus, the Salzburg Marathon and Bio Austria Salzburg set a strong example for environmental protection and sustainability and demonstrates its roots in the region.
+Anyone who is fit, eats healthily and gets enough exercise takes on a lot of responsibility for themselves.
+This role model function often radiates out to those around them.
+“Running automatically brings with it a complex discussion of the topic of nutrition.
+For pleasurable movement we need high-quality fuel.
+This is exactly what participants in the running festival in the city of Mozart have been getting – even in organic quality – for years,” explains organizer Johannes Langer.
+With its organic focus, the Salzburg Marathon and Bio Austria Salzburg are sending a strong signal for environmental protection and sustainability and demonstrating its roots in the region.

 full size when clicking on the preview. © Bio Austria Salzburg